-U.S. stock index futures pointed to a lower open on Monday, as upbeat data from China failed to boost either Asian or European markets.
+U.S. stock index futures pointed to a lower open on Monday, with investor sentiment subdued due to the ongoing turmoil in Gaza and Ukraine.

 Get the best of CNBC in your inbox

 China's move to save its market may have been unnecessary and could prevent future stimulus says international strategists.

 With oil prices surging after the global market turmoil of "Black Monday," could investors regain their faith in commodities?

 Ukraine has clinched a deal with that would see its largest private creditors writedown 20 percent of its $18 billion debt pile.